Ellyas Pical: Life and career

-On February 28, 1987, he challenged the WBA title with Thai holder Khaosai Galaxy at Senayan Stadium, Jakarta.
+On February 28, 1987, he challenged for the WBA title against the Thai titleholder and future International Boxing Hall of Fame inductee, Khaosai Galaxy, at Senayan Stadium in Jakarta.
 He was defeated by TKO (referee stoppage) in the 14th round.

+Initially, the bout was scheduled as a unification match for the WBA and IBF 115 lb titles, since Pical was the reigning IBF champion for the second time and had made one successful defense.
+However, the IBF did not sanction the fight and later stripped him of the title.

 Pical lives with his wife Rina Siahaya Pical, a dentist, and his sons Lorinly and Matthew.
-Pical was allegedly caught in the act of selling drugs to some undercover policemen in a discothèque in Jakarta during September 2005.
-This was shocking news to many Indonesians, as Pical had a reputation as a clean living and religious man.
-He was sentenced to seven months in prison, and released on 7 February 2006.
 Pical currently works on the staff of KONI - Indonesian Olympic Committee.

+Biographical film

+His biography has created a film released in Ellyas Pical on March 21, 2024 on Prime Video.